James Lavadour: Early life

 James Lavadour was born in 1951 to parents of Chinook, Walla Walla, German, Irish, Assiniboine, and French Canadian descent in Pendleton, Oregon.
 Discovering his love for painting as a child, Lavadour never completed high school, however he was encouraged by his family to explore his artistic endeavors.
 As a child he was inspired by what he described as "The Sistine Chapel": the peeling and water stained ceiling of his grandmothers house, with its drips and exposed layers, a visual experience that would influence his work for the rest of his life.

 When he was young, his parents worked at the Washington State Penitentiary in Walla Walla.
 A troubled teenager and a poor student, he focused on working at any job he could find: delivery boy, canner, janitor, carpenter, and even a firefighter.
 Without opportunities to gain formal artistic training he used books to explore the world of art and culture, including books about: Charles Marion Russell, Robert Rauschenberg, Richard Diebenkorn, Pierre Bonnard, J. M. W. Turner, and Franz Kline.
 The major turn for his artistic interest came with exploring Chinese and Asian art, a different creation process where "the kinetic experience is the essence of making art."

 Professional and personal life

 Exhibiting in Seattle, Washington since the 1970s, Lavadour's first major exhibitions came with his involvement in Sacred Circle, a Native American art gallery.

 A hiker, Lavadour's exploration of the mountain regions of his home continue to serve as a major source of inspiration for his work today.

 Fine art career

-I use two elemental structures, a landscape and an architectural abstraction (a vortex and a grid).
-There’s the flow of landscape and then the intersection of the architectural structure, which is just like being in a room looking out a window, with floors, angles, walls, doors, ceilings, pathways.
-A painting is a complex event with many things going on at multiple levels.
-Close, far, color, layers, scrapes, and drips all swirled around by memories.
-I keep it all organized with structure.
-Structure is the bed to the river.